-The Firm believes that effective risk management is critical to the overall success of the Firm and the Company.
-Accordingly, the Firm has established an Enterprise Risk Management ("ERM") framework that employs a comprehensive, integrated approach to risk management, and is designed to enable comprehensive risk management processes through which the Firm identifies, assesses, monitors and manages the risks associated with its business activities.
-These risks include liquidity, market, credit, operational, model, legal, compliance, conduct, regulatory and reputational risks.
-The following section covers the risk management framework which is built around three core components: governance, processes and people.
+The Firm believes that effective risk management is critical to our success.
+Accordingly, the Firm has established an Enterprise Risk Management ("ERM") framework that employs a comprehensive, integrated approach to risk management, and is designed to enable comprehensive risk management processes through which the Firm identifies, assesses, monitors and manages the risks we assume in conducting our activities.
+The following section covers the risk management structure which is built around three core components: governance, processes and people.